Charte-dot/The-Tipsy-Tiger-cg/TESTING.md

 To test the admin page created to fulfill this epic begin with the following steps:
 1. Navigate to the website of [The Tipsy Tiger Cocktail Guide](https://the-tipsy-tiger.herokuapp.com/)
 2. Click on the 'Sign In' tab on the navigation bar.
-3. Sign in with admin credientials
+3. Sign in with admin credentials
 4. Navigate to [admin page](https://the-tipsy-tiger.herokuapp.com/admin)

 ### *User Story*